What is a vaccine?

 Other vaccinations are offered to certain groups of at-risk people as you get older.
 For example, the flu vaccine is recommended each year for pregnant women and people with long-term health conditions.
 Anyone with a weakened immune system or aged 65 or over also gets the flu vaccine.

-If you’re planning a trip overseas, you might also need travel vaccinations before you go to protect you from any diseases that may be prevalent in that country.
+If you’re planning a trip overseas, you might also need travel vaccinations before you go to protect you from any diseases that may be common in that country.
 This will depend on where you’re travelling to.
-So contact your travel nurse at least eight weeks before you intend to leave for more advice.
+Contact your travel nurse for more advice at least eight weeks before you plan to leave.

 Are vaccines safe?